2012–13 Oregon State Beavers men's basketball team

 The 2012–13 Oregon State Beavers men's basketball team represented Oregon State University in the 2012–13 NCAA Division I men's basketball season.
 Head coach Craig Robinson was in his fifth year with the team.
 The Beavers played their home games at Gill Coliseum in Corvallis, Oregon and were a member of the Pac-12 Conference.
-They finish with a record of 14–18 overall, 4–14 in Pac-12 to finish in a last place tie with Washington State.
+They finished with a record of 14–18 overall, 4–14 in Pac-12 to finish in a last place tie with Washington State.
 They lost in the first round of the Pac-12 tournament to Colorado.